FredIde/Max3/README.md

 ## Virus alert?

-According to [virustotal](https://www.virustotal.com/en/file/b962aff3231128d44e61e9592416f98fe03131cf1656aba43789f927a658da92/analysis/1459231849/), 4 out of 56 antivirus programs reported Max3.exe as devil.
-If you suspect it, please compile your onw excutable with AutoHotkey.
-Since the original binary file of AutoHotkey hasn't the SysTray menu icons, please remove all the icon statements in the script.
+According to [virustotal](https://www.virustotal.com/en/file/fc00c1584c4371e9331a19a5795600178a85236e88e9974aeca87aeaba637a2c/analysis/1459478515/), 4 out of 56 antivirus programs reported Max3.exe as devil.
+If you suspect it, please compile your own excutable with AutoHotkey.
+Since the original binary file of AutoHotkey hasn't the sepcified SysTray menu icons, please remove all the icon statements in the script.

 The statements look like this: